 Q: How big is a Brahman bull?

-A: Our cattle here at BRC range from moderate to large frame.
+A: This is one of the most common Brahman Cattle FAQs we get!
+Our cattle here at BRC range from moderate to large frame.
 Our average sale bull is around a 6 to 6.5 frame score.
 Bulls in our show string are typically taller.
 Noble would be one of our biggest bulls, and 259 and Dutton would be 2 of our smaller bulls.
 Each bull has a place in breeding, since we also have a variety of cow sizes.

 Q: How long do Brahman cattle live?